lingzhiyxp/lingzhiyxp.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I became a research internship student at University of Chicago, supervised by Prof. Bo Li.
+I became a research internship student at <a href="https://aisecure.github.io/">Secure Learning Lab</a>, University of Chicago, supervised by Prof. Bo Li.